hasithakn/kubernetes-open-banking/ob-pattern-5/README.md

 ## Prerequisites

-* WSO2 product Docker images used for the Kubernetes deployment.

-  For a production grade deployment of the desired WSO2 product-version, it is highly recommended to use the relevant Docker image which packages WSO2 Updates, available at [WSO2 Private Docker Registry](https://docker.wso2.com/).
+  For a production grade deployment of the desired WSO2 product-version, it is highly recommended to use the relevant OB Accelerator docker image when building the UK toolkit docker image which packages WSO2 Updates, available at [WSO2 Private Docker Registry](https://docker.wso2.com/).

-  In order to use these images, you need an active [WSO2 Subscription](https://wso2.com/subscription).
+  In order to use latest OB Accelerator docker images, you need an active [WSO2 Subscription](https://wso2.com/subscription).
   <br><br>

 * Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Helm](https://helm.sh/docs/intro/install/)